 Amazon Rating: 4.7/5

-Zosia Lewandowska and Hania Silverman’s lives intersect in the heart of Krakow’s ghetto during World War II.
-Zosia, working alongside pharmacist Tadeusz Pankiewicz, risks her life to aid the Jewish people trapped by Nazi oppression.
+Zosia Lewandowska and Hania Silverman’s lives cross in Krakow’s ghetto during World War II.
+Zosia, working with pharmacist Tadeusz Pankiewicz, risks everything to help Jews under Nazi rule, while Hania fights to survive amid cruelty.

 The Zookeeper’s Wife